 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(3)(c) of the Companies Act 2013:

-(a) that in the preparation of the annual financial statements for the year ended March31 2017 the applicable accounting standards have been followed along with properexplanation relating to material departures if any;
+a. that in the preparation of the annual financial statements for the year ended March31 2022 the applicable accounting standards have been followed along with properexplanation relating to material departures if any;

 The particulars of the employees who are covered by the provisions contained in Rule5(2) and rule 5(3) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 are:

 b) Employed for part of the year Nil

 The remuneration paid to all Key management Personnel was in accordance withremuneration policy adopted by the company.

 25. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013:

 The Company has put in place internal policy on Anti Sexual Harassment.
 No complaintshave been received under this policy during the year.

 26. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE AND OUTGO:

 Particulars relating to conservation of energy and technology absorption stipulatedunder Section 134(3)(m) of the Companies Act 2013 read with Rule 8 of The Companies(Accounts) Rules 2014 is not applicable to the company.
 The company does not have anyforeign exchange earnings and expenditure.